oyommy/casestudy.github.io/index.md

 ### Objectives
 - Check UI texts for clarity and consistency
 - Review all error messages: Must state the problem and tell users what to do
-- Check if tone and voice are suitable for intended audience
+- Check if tone and voice are suitable for the intended audience
 - Check for tooltips where necessary
 - Check for jargon